 “It’s like when your kids are growing up,” Gloria continued.
 “They rely on you for everything and then one day they suddenly don’t need you at all.
 You’re irrelevant.”

 Nobody ever warned me this would happen.
 I don’t like it but I’ve come to accept it philosophically, if not quite emotionally.
 It still hurts a bit.
 I feel kind of useless.

-It’s been a few years since Gloria explained to me this particularly jarring bump.
+It’s been a few years since Gloria explained to me this particularly jarring bump on the road of l ife.
 I’m getting used to it and so will you.

 I just thought someone should give you a heads up.